uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

         A special property of the :term:`data format`: the data are stored as one contiguous memory block.

     Data format
-        The representation of internal structure of the data: this information is enough to efficiently access them.
+        The representation of internal structure of the data.

+        Examples: data can be stored in array-of-structures or compressed-sparse-row format.

     Data type
         An integral or floating-point type which is used to physically store the data.

+        Examples: `int32_t`, `float`, `double`.

     Homogeneous data
         A special property of the :term:`data format`: all the :term:`features<Feature>` have the same type and domain.